build-week-ft-water-my-plants-4/back-end/README.md

 The username must exist and the password must match Logging in will grant a token!

+# /api/plants

+[GET] /api/plants - gets all plants in the database

+[POST] /api/plants - create a new plant

 # /api/users

 [GET] /api/users - gets all users